txm676/sars/README.md

 As this is version 1.1.0 of the package, it is possible that there are some bugs in places.
 Please report any issues to us via GitHub.

+The package has an associated vignette that provides examples of how to use the package.

 A website for the package can be found here: <https://txm676.github.io/sars/>

 Table of Contents